 Your donation makes a difference

-can support one student to learn business, entrepreneurial and transferable life skills
+can support eight students to learn business, entrepreneurial and transferable life skills

-can support 10 teachers to be trained as mentors for their students in business planning
+can support five teachers to be trained to lead their students in business planning and implementation